dennerepin/StochNetV2/README.md

 Mixture is composed of one 'categorical' random variable and (a combination of) several 'normal' components (e.g. 'normal_diag', 'normal_tril', or 'log_normal_diag').

+##### Configuration parameters.

+* `hidden_size` parameter defines network 'width', i.e. the number of layer activations. \
+  *Note:* for mixture components it can also take 'none' value: then only one Dense layer will be used to transform features extracted by the body part into distribution parameters.
+Otherwise, additional two Dense layers of this size and a residual connection will be added.
+* `activation`: activation type to apply to layer activations.
+Supported keywords are 'relu', 'relu6', 'swish', 'leakyrelu', 'prelu', 'elu', and 'none' for no activation.
+* `regularizer`: regularization to apply to either layer activations (`activity_regularizer`, `mu_regularizer`, `diag_regularizer`, `sub_diag_regularizer`)
+  or network parameters (`kernel_regularizer`, `bias_regularizer`).
+  Supported keywords are 'l1', 'l2', 'l1_l2', and 'none'.
+* `constraint`: constraints for network parameters (`kernel_constraint`, `bias_constraint`).
+  Supported keywords are 'maxnorm' (with max-norm=3.0), 'minmaxnorm' (with min-norm=0.0 and max-norm=3.0), 'unitnorm', and 'none'.

 #### 3.1.2.
 Training (static)